entrifis/gustav/gustav.md

 #### If the JIRA ticket **is NOT "Spike"**, for each of these repos do the following:

 — let **{branch-name}** be **{first-ticket-code}**-<some-git-friendly-description-that summarises all the tickets>
-— `git checkout dev`
-— `git pull origin dev`
+— if there is a `dev` branch then `git checkout dev`, otherwise `git checkout staging` — `git pull`
 — check if there is a branch locally starting with the **{first-ticket-code}**.
 If there is, checkout to that branch — if branch not present, `git checkout -B` **{branch-name}**

-IMPORTANT: the creation of the branch should happen only by branching out the dev branch.
-If for any reason (eg stashed code) you can’t checkout to dev, stop immediately and notify the user
+IMPORTANT: the creation of the branch should happen only by branching out the dev or staging branch.
+If for any reason (eg stashed code) you can’t checkout to dev or staging, stop immediately and notify the user
+IMPORTANT: Never checkout to `main` or `master` branches, always use `dev` or `staging` branches

 ### Create the specs folder